 Bulentozber via istock

-We collaborate with grantee and partner organizations to identify evidence-based interventions that make transformational impact possible and address our strategic objectives.
+We collaborate with grantee and partner organizations to identify evidence-based interventions that have the greatest impact on the people we serve.

 Demographic data helps to identify the extent to which external grant programs are reaching AARP Foundation’s target population.
 The Beneficiary Demographics Data: Supplemental Guidance document is a resource specifying the preferred wording of question items and response options you can use to collect demographic data from your program's beneficiaries electronically.
 This is to ensure demographic questions are asked in a consistent way across all Foundation grant programs.
 For programs preferring paper, the Beneficiary Demographics Data: Paper Survey is provided in hard copy format.
 You may distribute these questions as a stand-alone survey or incorporate them into an existing survey tool used by your program.
 AARP Foundation can provide direct assistance should you choose to administer the questions to beneficiaries electronically.